Connect with others who understand.

 3. Double that amount, and you’ll know your heart rate per minute.

-If you’re not sure how to calculate your heart rate reserve or want reassurance, ask your health care provider for help at your next follow-up visit.
+If you’re not sure how to calculate your heart rate reserve or want reassurance, ask your healthcare provider for help at your next follow-up visit.
+Although it’s a good way to start knowing your body better, this method isn’t always accurate.
+A cardiopulmonary exercise test (CPET) or stress test is the best way to evaluate your risk and determine what kind of exercise is best for you.

-Once you know your target HRR and you have a way to track it, you can create an exercise plan in partnership with your cardiologist that allows you to safely exercise with HCM.
+Once you know your target HRR and you have a way to track it, you can create a safe exercise plan with your cardiologist.
 Exercise doesn’t necessarily mean you have to get involved in competitive sports — your exercise plan can be tailored to your own preferences and abilities.
+However, many people with HCM can participate in vigorous exercise with their doctor’s approval after a comprehensive risk evaluation.
+Also, competitive sports aren’t universally restricted anymore, but you should assess your risk and seek medical counseling before choosing to play them.

-Although everyone with HCM will have different exercise programs based on their abilities and limitations, researchers have created some general guidelines for those with hypertrophic cardiomyopathy:
+Everyone with HCM will have different exercise recommendations based on their abilities and limitations.
+But some good general guidelines for safe exercise include:

 If you’re anxious about exercising with HCM, picking the right setting and conditions for exercise can give you peace of mind.
 It’s a good idea for people with any type of heart disease to avoid exercising in extreme temperatures, especially cold and windy weather.

-People with HCM may have arrhythmia (irregular heart rate) that, in some cases, may lead to sudden cardiac arrest.
-Fortunately, a device called an automated external defibrillator (AED) allows others to administer lifesaving shocks to the heart if an emergency strikes.
+People with HCM may have arrhythmias (irregular heart rate) that, in some cases, may lead to sudden cardiac arrest.
+Fortunately, a device called an automated external defibrillator (AED) allows others to administer lifesaving shocks to the heart if an emergency occurs.

 Many public places have AEDs readily available and require staff to undergo training so they’re ready to jump into action if needed.
 Before joining a gym or other exercise facility, ask if they have a defibrillator and staff who know how to use it.